mrvn/RaspberryPi-baremetal/003-c-code/README.md

 pattern matching used in the first 2 examples is insufficient for this.
 If you don't fully understand the Makefile then don't worry about it.
-It gets simpler again when a single kernel.img is build in future demos instead of 3 seperate flavours.
+It gets simpler again when a single kernel.img is build in future demos instead of 3 separate flavors.

 What you should take away from the Makefile is the use of ASFLAGS and CFLAGS.
 Instead of repeating those flag for every gcc invocation they